 ST are excited about winning the 2014 International Property Awards for Best Public Service Architecture in the East of England for Spire Cambridge Lea and were Highly Commended for Architecture Single Residence in London for 3 Devonshire Mews North.

-For this month’s First Friday, ST fled the office to enjoy some summer sunshine and enjoy the Louis Kahn exhibit at the Design Museum (and some enormous pizzas at the Dickens Inn at St Katherine Docks!).
+For this month’s First Friday, STA fled the office to enjoy some summer sunshine and enjoy the Louis Kahn exhibit at the Design Museum (and some enormous pizzas at the Dickens Inn at St Katherine Docks!).

 This week the office enjoyed a walking tour to Smiljan Radic’s Serpentine Pavilion, stopping to enjoy a few drinks and a few facades along the way.